-visual guide.
-There's also an audio-described guide for blind and visually impaired visitors.
-Manual wheelchairs and mobility scooters are available free on request.
-Several staff members have disability, autism, sign-language and dementia training, and "VIP" wristbands can be worn so that staff can identify those who may need extra assistance, such as fast-tracking through queues.
+ual wheelchairs and mobility scooters are available free on request.
+Several staff members have disability, autism and dementia training, and "VIP" wristbands can be worn so that staff can identify those who may need extra assistance, such as fast-tracking through queues.
 Essential carers go free; where possible, bring supporting documentation.

 FOOD & DRINK The Galley Café offers drinks, sandwiches and pastries.
-The Pantry, open seasonally, provides a range of options for breakfast, lunch or an early dinner.
-Hickson's Point, open seasonally, a pub-like setting, serves up traditional food and drink and live music.
+The Pantry restaurant provides a range of options for breakfast, lunch or an early dinner.
+Hickson's Point, open seasonally, is an authentic 1900s public house setting serving up traditional food and drink and live music.